cburns-mirantis/CloudFerry/docs/CloudFerry_Beginner_Demo_How-To.md

 22. [vagrant@nfs ~/CloudFerry]$ ```pip install -r test-requirements.txt```

-    We've got the base bits almost ready.
-You don't want to generate a configuration.ini manually if at all possible, especially while you're learning.
-Instead we'll auto-generate one.
+    We have the base bits almost ready.
+You do not want to generate a configuration.ini manually if at all possible, especially while you are learning.
+Instead we will auto-generate one.
 Edit config.ini and generate your configuration.ini using the generate_config.sh script.